 Grignolino

-Baked rabbit can be stored for up to 1 day in the refrigerator in an airtight container.
+Baked rabbit can be stored for a maximum of 1 day in the refrigerator in an airtight container.
 Freezing is not recommended.

 Italia, Lazio